sled-rs/sled-rs.github.io/performance.md

-programs on real hardware see statistically significant improvements in real cost metrics like total cost of ownership, responsiveness, and etc...
+programs on real hardware see statistically significant improvements in real cost metrics like total cost of ownership, responsiveness, etc...
 If a metric doesn't help a human, it's just a vanity pursuit that may make the important metrics worse due to underinvestment.